Antisocial behaviour at Thurles Fleadh Cheoil na hÉireann puts the future of the event in jeopardy.

 The entire country should be resentful that the Fleadh’s extinction could be brought about by the behaviour of fringe groups that came to Thurles simply to create trouble.

 While the festival in Thurles failed to provide people with the opportunity to meet together in a friendly atmosphere and hold music sessions, the competitions were successful.
 This is the true measure of success for the Fleadh.

-However Michael O'Callaghan does not believe the Fleadh can continue in its present form and its future will be decide at the next CCÉ congress.
+However, Michael O'Callaghan does not believe the Fleadh can continue in its present form and its future will be decided at the next CCÉ congress.

 If the festival could be held at some other time of the year rather than over the June bank holiday weekend, then he is confident it would attract the enthusiast rather than the unruly element.